deepenrp/NBA_Performance/README.md

     * Validate/Test –
       * Year 2019-2020 (Current Season)
       * Check our predicted win shares values against the actual
+      * The player with most win shares will eventually win MVP at the end of the season
   * Prediction All-Star Players
-    * Players with top 10 win shares are predicted All-Star players
+    * Players with top 10 Win shares will be All-star starters
-    * Compare the prediction All-Star Players and actual All-Star Players that played on 2/16/2020
+    * Compare the predicted all-star starters with actual All-Star starters (All-star game - 2/16/2020)

 # NBA Fantasy